Majixed/magic/README.rst

 Open the a-Shell terminal and Shortcuts app in Split View, so that the shortcut can run when a TeX command is invoked.

-Finally, start up the bot,
+Finally, start up the bot:

 .. code:: sh